stefanwalther/awesome-qap/README.md

 - [Qlik React Starter](https://community.qlik.com/blogs/qlikviewdesignblog/2018/01/19/starter-project-for-developing-qap-powered-apps-with-react-and-enigmajs) - Starter template for creating projects powered by Qlik using enigma.js and React.

+# Related Awesome Lists

+- [awesome-picasso.js](https://github.com/stefanwalther/awesome-picasso.js) - A curated list of awesome resources for the awesome picasso.js library.

 # Contributing

 Contributions are not only always welcome but the entire idea behind this list!
+**There is no need to install any tool, to understand git, just use your browser!**

 Please take a look at the [contribution guidelines and quality standard](CONTRIBUTING.md) page first.

 # License